 - Academic essay: no more than 2 pages describing how your academic goals, qualifications, and career aspirations relate to the internship at the Connecticut Historical Society

-- Copies of academic transcripts from all colleges/universities attended
+- Copies of academic transcripts (unofficial copies are accepted) from all colleges/universities attended

 - 2 letters of recommendation from professors, teachers, or former internship supervisors; emailed letters of recommendation should be sent directly from the reference to [email protected].

-All application materials must be received by posted due date.
+All application materials must be received by March 8, 2019 at 5:00 pm (EST).
 Applications received after this deadline will not be considered.